Users of valuation services should know the most common types of business valuation reports: Detailed, Summary and Calculation of Value reports.*

 Calculation of Value Reports

-In some cases, mostly involving exit planning, buying or selling a business, or actual transactions between parties who are involved in the subject business and industry and are not at odds, a limited scope Calculation of Value analysis and report may suffice.
-Even then, since these parties are not familiar with business valuation approaches, methods, procedures, assumptions, levels of value, rates of return, data choices, etc., a more comprehensive report can be very helpful to understanding the results of the analysis.
-Calculations of Value (CoV’s) are less expensive than full valuations because they are less time consuming, and a CoV reports vary greatly in length and content.
+In cases involving exit planning, buying or selling a business, or actual transactions between parties involved in a subject business and not at odds with each other, a limited scope Calculation of Value analysis and report may suffice.
+Even then, since these parties are not familiar with business valuation approaches, methods, procedures, assumptions, levels of value, rates of return, data choices, etc., a more comprehensive report can help curious users better understand the results.
+Calculations of Value (CoV’s) are less expensive than full valuations because they are less time consuming.
+CoV reports vary greatly in length and content.

 Cutting Through the Fog